 From impunity to justice: Improving corporate policies to end technology-related violence against women

-Between April 2013 and June 2014, APC carried out its multi-country research project “End violence: Women’s rights and safety online”.
-This project explored the availability, adequacy and effectiveness of domestic legal remedies and corporate policies/redress mechanisms to address the issue of technology-related violence against women.
-Below are some preliminary findings from this research.
+Between April 2013 and June 2014, the Association for Progressive Communications (APC) carried out a multi-country research project entitled “Ending violence: Women’s rights and safety online”.
+The project explored the adequacy and effectiveness of domestic legal remedies and corporate policies/redress mechanisms to address the issue of technology-related violence against women (VAW).

-Domestic legal remedies for technology-related violence against women: Review of related studies and literature
+From impunity to justice: Domestic legal remedies for cases of technology-related violence against women